HISTORY

 Our motto "Where Native Authors Find New Readers" is our mission.
 "Decolonizing publishing" is our goal.

-With the Blue Indians Collective name, we remember Santee poet and activist John Trudell.
+With the Blue Indians Collective name, we remember and honor Santee poet and activist John Trudell.

 How many books have you published as a collective: